Table of Contents

 Pros and cons

 No matter how serious I am about climbing, I find that a laid-back style suits me best.
 Endless morning coffees, late arrivals, short approaches, napping between climbs, doing a few climbs, finishing early to go to a beach or a bar…you get the picture?
-Now, imagine a breathtaking beach in an exotic location — that’s the kind of climbing you’ll find at Tonsai and Railay.
+Now, imagine all that, but with a breathtaking beach in an exotic location — that’s the kind of climbing you’ll find at Tonsai and Railay.

 In Tonsai and Railay, camaraderie and ease sum up the way of life when visiting.
 If traveling solo, finding a climbing partner is as easy as it gets, just show up at the bar.
 There are also plenty of guided climbing tours catered to your skills, guides, and rent-a-partners.
 The specialty (besides feeling like you’re climbing in paradise) is 3D climbing on stalactites.
 Lots of fun!
 For an unforgettable experience, I recommend one of the breathtaking multi-pitches on Thaiwand Wall.

 Tonsai is one of the only places on this planet where you can find an amazing tropical beach mixed in with world class climbing.
 It is literally one of a kind place that every climber needs to experience!